ihorvara/rent-cars/README.md

 # Rent cars service

-This is a test task web application
+This is a test task web application.
 There are two pages /home and /offers

 current main branch is `master`